 Your satisfaction is 100% guaranteed or we won't send you a bill!
 Read more

 TEM imaging (or TEM testing), uses high energy electrons (usually 100-300kV) that are transmitted through an electron transparent sample.
 Instead of using visible light, a TEM makes use of these high energy electrons to form an image.
 In order to image a sample in the TEM, the sample must be thin enough to be electron transparent (about 80-100 nm thick).
 For nanoparticle samples, this is not a problem.
 This is because nanoparticles have relatively small diameters (1 to 100 nm).
-At these small diameters, nanoparticles are usually electron transparent and do not require any thinning.
+At these relatively small diameters, nanoparticles are usually electron transparent and do not require any thinning.
 In order to prepare nanoparticle samples for TEM imaging analysis, nanoparticles that are in a solvent, are usually agitated by ultrasonication and then pipetted onto a TEM support grid and examined after the liquid evaporates.
 The ultrasonic agitation from the ultrasonic cleaner makes certain that the particles are well-disbursed and that the nanoparticles are randomly distributed when the liquid evaporates from the TEM support grid.